 “There has certainly been a ripple effect of the GSA fire,” says Hunter.
 “The GSA is such a powerhouse that it’s definitely affected the creative community, and people who live here.
-One of the textile designers in our show, Mhari McMullan, who has made a cotton scarf, works out of the GSA’s Centre of Advanced Textiles (CAT), which is one of the most sophisticated textile printers in the UK – now she can’t get into it.
+One of the textile designers in our show, Mhari McMullan, who has made a cotton scarf, has her own shop Welcome Home, which is based near the GSA – now it’s temporarily closed and she can’t get into it.

-“A small silver lining is that some of the staff at the CAT are currently working with me, helping to staff the shop and run the exhibition,” she says.
+“A small silver lining is that some of the staff from Welcome Home are currently working with me, helping to staff the shop and run the exhibition, before their shop re-opens in September,” she says.
 “It can’t make anything better, but this show is a nice thing to have on right now as a celebration of design.
 Designers are so resourceful, so I’ve got every confidence that the GSA recovery will be a full one.”

 Made in Glasgow runs until 12 August 2018 at 58 Albion Street, Merchant City, Glasgow G1 1LH.
 Entry is free, and the exhibition is accompanied by a series of events and a limited-edition magazine.
 For more information, head here.